-The more grass in a cow’s diet, the higher the quality of the milk in terms of its polyunsaturated fatty acid composition.
+The more grass in a cow’s diet, the higher the quality of the milk in terms of its polyunsaturated fatty acid composition2.

-Emerging evidence has shown some exciting positive health benefits of CLA including potential anti-inflammatory properties.1
+Emerging evidence has shown some exciting positive health benefits of CLA (a beneficial fatty acid called conjugated linoleic acid), including potential anti-inflammatory properties2.

-Further detailed research is ongoing, but right now it’s reassuring to know that pasture raised cows have a greater concentration of CLA in their milk (up to twice as much) compared to grain-fed cows.2
+Further detailed research is ongoing, but right now it’s reassuring to know that pasture-raised cows have a greater concentration of CLA in their milk (up to twice as much) compared to grain-fed cows3.

 If you’ve ever wondered why your New Zealand butter has a beautiful natural golden colour, it’s all down to the beta-carotene.

 Beta-carotene is a precursor for vitamin A (which means it’s able to be converted to the active form of vitamin A).
 Vitamin A is an essential antioxidant and we need it for healthy skin and mucus membranes, our immune system, and vision.